Gabriella439/pipes-concurrency/README.md

 ## Development Status

-`pipes-concurrency` is mostly complete and if the API does not change by the end of 2013 then the library will be officially stabilized.
+`pipes-concurrency` is relatively stable.
+At this point I am just adding of 2013 then the library will be officially stabilized.

 ## Community Resources